iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 - FW and (optionally) NSG Flogs are streamed to Log Analytics

 ### Mode 2, aka Traditional
-> _this is when you mimic network segmentatin described above_
+> _this is when you mimic network segmentation described above_
 - Traffic between VNets is routed and filtered by the Hub Firewall
-  - Firewal is managing core security rules here
+  - Firewall is managing core security rules here
-- Traffic between subnets is routed and filtered by the Hub Firewall too
+- Traffic between subnets is routed and filtered by the Hub Firewall, too
-  - Firewal is additinally filtering traffic between sunets, becomes an additinal point of failure, latency, and costs
+  - Firewall is additionally filtering traffic between subnets, becoming an additional point of failure, latency, and costs
 - Traffic inside the subnet is routed directly by the virtual network and can be optionally filtered on the NSG

 ### Mode 3, aka Micro-Segmented